 I like to finish block sanding everything that I do unless it’s a faster quicker paint job, like the van project we’re going to be doing.
 I don’t think I’m going to be doing anything by hand on the final steps with that because we’re also going to be spraying a single stage.

-The single-stage is more forgiving.
+The single stage is more forgiving.
 You don’t need to have a 400 grit final prepped up a panel to spray over, you could even finish with like a 360 because a single stage is a thicker paint, it’ll fill and it’ll cover.
 And as long as you’re spraying that on wet with a good flow out, it’s gonna look good.

 When I spray single stage people are like people think it’s a base coat clear coat paint job because I just lay it on really well, and again, lighting is key.
-And if you guys are concerned about lighting don’t forget to get you a GUNBUDD Ultra Lighting System.
+And if you guys are concerned about lighting don’t forget to get yourself a GUNBUDD Ultra Lighting System.
 This thing literally will light up all of the panel right in front of your gun.
 You get no shadows and it’s just essential.
 I use the GUNBUDD on every single paint job.

 For more helpful links: